Gradient in Civil Engineering with complete details and practical uses in road design. Easy explanation for students and site engineers.

 An excel sheet attached here to better understand, click on given link.

-use of gradient:
+use

 - Road Design: For vehicle safety and smooth driving.